matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 ## Tradeoffs

-* This approach means that the client now needs to calculate a hash by itself, but the belief is that most librarys provide a mechanism for doing so.
+* This approach means that the client now needs to calculate a hash by itself, but the belief is that most languages provide a mechanism for doing so.
 * There is a small cost incurred by doing hashes before requests, but this is outweighed by the privacy implications of sending plaintext addresses.